-Goserelin Uses, Dosage, Side Effects, Food Interaction and all others data.
+Goserelin Uses, Dosage, Side Effects and more

 Goserelin is a synthetic hormone.
 In men, it stops the production of the hormone testosterone, which may stimulate the growth of cancer cells.
 In women, goserelin decreases the production of the hormone estradiol (which may stimulate the growth of cancer cells) to levels similar to a postmenopausal state.
 When the medication is stopped, hormone levels return to normal.